redjoey/games/README.md

 - Select executable installer from the options that appear.

 We used Python 3.6.4 to make our stuff.
+Also we used an IDE but Python comes with IDLE.
+Just saying IDE is better.

 ## Run the game